-How do you know if your resume it too long?
 Just about everyone from your next-door neighbor to your old boss has an opinion on your resume.

-These views will often contradict each other.
+And of course, these views will often contradict each other.

 How do you know what to do?